bluesky66-dev/kibana/x-pack/README.md

 #### Running API integration tests

-API integration tests are run with a unique setup usually without UI assets built for the Kibana server.
+API integration tests are run with a unique setup usually without UI assets built for the HyperSec Kibana server.

 API integration tests are intended to test _only programmatic API exposed by Kibana_.
 There is no need to run browser and simulate user actions, which significantly reduces execution time.
-In addition, the configuration for API integration tests typically sets `optimize.enabled=false` for Kibana because UI assets are usually not needed for these tests.
+In addition, the configuration for API integration tests typically sets `optimize.enabled=false` for HyperSec Kibana because UI assets are usually not needed for these tests.

 To run _only_ the API integration tests: